RunestoneInteractive/httlads/_sources/PredictiveAnalytics/glossary.rst

 **Mean Squared Error (MSE):**  MSE is a technique used to measure how far the predicted values are from the actual values.
 It is used to calculate the error between a model for a set of data and the actual data.
-MSE can be calculated by squaring the differences of the perdicted values and actual values then averaging them.
+MSE can be calculated by squaring the differences of the predicted values and actual values then averaging them.
 The predicted values and actual values are squared so that there are no negative numbers in the average.
 MSE gives more weight to outliers when calculating the error because the differences get exponentially bigger or smaller when squaring them.